kenwals/BoWood-Audio/README.md

 ### Structure

-This full-stack site is put together with HTML, using the bootstrap framework along with some CSS on the frontend.
+This full-stack site is put together with HTML, using the bootstrap framework along with some CSS and JavaScript on the frontend.

 The frontend is integrated into the backend using Python and Django with a PostgreSQL Database.